M16 rifle: Adoption

 In 1969, the M16A1 officially replaced the M14 rifle to become the U.S. military's standard service rifle.
 In 1970, the new WC 844 powder was introduced to reduce fouling.

+Colt, H&R, and GM Hydramatic Division manufactured M16A1 rifles during the Vietnam War.
+M16s were produced by Colt until the late 1980s when FN Herstal (FN USA) began to manufacture them.

 Reliability

 During the early part of its service, the M16 had a reputation for poor reliability and a malfunction rate of two per 1000 rounds fired.
-The M16's action works by passing high-pressure propellant gasses tapped from the barrel down a tube and into the carrier group within the upper receiver, and is commonly referred to as a "direct impingement gas system".
-The gas goes from the gas tube, through the bolt carrier key, and into the inside of the carrier where it expands in a donut-shaped gas cylinder.
-Because the bolt is prevented from moving forward by the barrel, the carrier is driven to the rear by the expanding gases and thus converts the energy of the gas to movement of the rifle's parts.
+The M16's action works by passing high-pressure propellant gasses, tapped from the barrel, down a tube and into the carrier group within the upper receiver.
+The gas goes from the gas tube, through the bolt carrier key, and into the inside of the carrier where it expands in a donut-shaped gas-piston cylinder.
+Because the bolt is prevented from moving forward by the barrel, the carrier is driven to the rear by the expanding gases and thus converts the energy of the gas to the movement of the rifle's parts.
 The back part of the bolt forms a piston head and the cavity in the bolt carrier is the piston sleeve.
-It is more correct to call it an internal piston system.
+While the M16 is commonly said to use a direct impingement system, this is incorrect, and it is instead correct to say it uses an internal piston system.
+This system is however ammunition specific, since it does not have an adjustable gas port or valve to adjust the weapon to various propellant and projectile or barrel length specific pressure behavior.

-This design is much lighter and more compact than a gas-piston design.
+The M16 operating system designed by Stoner is lighter and more compact than a gas-piston design.
 However, this design requires that combustion byproducts from the discharged cartridge be blown into the receiver as well.
-This accumulating carbon and vaporized metal build-up within the receiver and bolt-carrier negatively affects reliability and necessitates more intensive maintenance on the part of the individual soldier.
-The channeling of gasses into the bolt carrier during operation increases the amount of heat that is deposited in the receiver while firing the M16 and causes essential lubricant to be "burned off".
+This accumulating carbon and vaporized metal build-up within the receiver and bolt carrier negatively affects reliability and necessitates more intensive maintenance on the part of the individual soldier.
+The channeling of gasses into the bolt carrier during operation increases the amount of heat that is deposited in the receiver while firing the M16 and causes the essential lubricant to be "burned off".
 This requires frequent and generous applications of appropriate lubricant.
 Lack of proper lubrication is the most common source of weapon stoppages or jams.